Astros rookie Lee has 3 hits, 3 RBIs in 6-1 win over A's - NewsBreak

 TRAINER'S ROOM

-Astros: All-Star DH Yordan Alvarez flew back to Houston for treatment after being placed on the 10-day IL because of a right hand injury that has gotten worse, according to Baker.
-The Astros expect him to miss the next two series and possibly return after the All-Star break. … SS Jeremy Peña was 0 for 4 with a sacrifice fly in his first game since coming out of health and safety protocols.
+Astros: All-Star DH Yordan Alvarez flew back to Houston for treatment after being placed on the 10-day IL because of a right-hand injury that has gotten worse, according to manager Dusty Baker.
+The Astros expect him to miss the next two series and possibly return after the All-Star break. ...
+SS Jeremy Peña was 0 for 4 with a sacrifice fly in his first game since coming out of health and safety protocols.

 Astros: Baker had not announced his rotation for the Angels series, which begins Tuesday in Anaheim.